|

 says she was not surprised that the site - a white site with primarily

-the future.
-'You need that momentum to keep (the market) going,' she said.
+in the future.
+'You need that momentum to keep (the market) going,' she

-had to be 'measured'.
-'The plot ratio there is high, so the quantum of space
+there had to be 'measured'.
+'The plot ratio there is high, so the quantum

 With the prime office sector buoyant, due primarily to a